Rautrao/ToDo/README.txt

 ## How to Run

---Open `index.html` in a browser
+-- Open `index.html` in a browser
---step 1 :First sign up to the page
+-- step 1 :First sign up to the page
---step 2 :Log in to the page and then ToDo app will be available to use
+-- step 2 :Log in to the page
+-- step 3 :ToDo app will be available to use

 ## Detailed explanation